 Actions you can take

-- Get an opinion from us that answers your drone questions
+- Get certainty on how the law applies to you by getting an opinion from us that answers your drone law questions.

 On 2 April 2014, SACAA issued a media statement explaining that the current civil aviation laws did not provide for the certification, registration or operation of drones in the South African civil aviation airspace.
 This meant that South Africa did not have any drone law.
 SACAA further stated that those flying any type of drone are doing so illegally.
 In the statement, they mentioned that they were developing regulations to deal with the pressing issue.
 A key concern for them in the development process was safety, security and privacy.